julienreszka/julienreszka/notes/10-Popular-myths-about-automation-DEBUNKED.md

-# 10 Popular myths about automation debunked
+# 10 Popular myths about automation DEBUNKED

 Automation is the use of technology to perform tasks with reduced human assistance.